duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 for molecule in molecules:
     print(molecule.getUID())
 ```
-Mapping makes it possible to excess the tags of the molecule.
-This for-loop will print all the molecules tagged with "reaction".
+Mapping makes it possible to access the tags of the molecule.
+This for-loop will print all the molecules tagged with "Active".

 ```python
 molecules = map(lambda UID: archive.get(UID), archive.getMoleculeUIDs())